stealth/crash/contrib/proxywars.md

 Then you can try connecting to your VPS by setting up your instances and using `-S` with that SNI.

-You can go one step further as to setup a regime friendly website that praises the leader to fool them to have connections from inside allowed to this outside host.
+You can go one step further as to setup a regime friendly website that praises the leader to fool them to have connections from Inside allowed to this outside host.
 On this innocent looking website you run a SNI proxy such as [sshttp](https://github.com/stealth/sshttp) that multiplexes another SNI of your choice to a *crash* instance running behind the https port of that website.
 Censorship equipment sees all connections looking like a https session to a pro regime website.

 You can read more on the SNI case by [our THC friends](https://blog.thc.org/the-iran-firewall-a-preliminary-report).

 ## ICMP or DNS tunneling